LeanSystemsLab/stc-app/docs/architecture.md

-# Architecture of Smart Trash Can (STC) "App Edition"
+# Architecture of Smart Trash Can (STC) "Web Edition"

-This document captures the architecture of the Smart Trash Can Application (STC-app), using the arc42 template.
+This document captures the architecture of the web variant of the Smart Trash Can System (STC System), using the arc42 template.

 # Introduction and Goals

-This app helps people put their trash into the right bin by analyzing the trash with their smartphone camera.
+This system helps people put their trash into the right bin by analyzing the trash with their smartphone camera.

 ## Feature Overview

-This section outlines the high-level functional capabilities of the app.
+This section outlines the high-level functional capabilities of the system.

 ### Essential Features